PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 +++

+# Introduction and prerequisites for understanding Bitcoin

-# Introduction to BTC 102 training
+## Introduction to BTC 102 training

 Welcome to BTC 102!
 A practical course that will guide you in setting up your Bitcoin plan!
 Through this course, we will prepare to get your first bitcoins, secure them properly, and ensure a good entry into this new industry.